Brussels Airlines cabin crew threaten to strike over Christmas

 May 16, 2023

 There will be 66 200 solar panels on the grounds around Ostend airport.
 Energy company EnergyVision will start installing them there in autumn.
 Ostend-Bruges airport will so become one of the largest solar parks in Belgium.
 The project involves an investment of 35 million euros.
-The electricity gThis content has been archived.
-Log in or […]
+The electricity generated should power the airport, while part also […]

 Uber launches flight booking in its UK app